eclipse-csi/otterdog/docs/reference/operations/apply.md

-The `apply` operation will apply changes of the current local configuration to the current live settings on GitHub.
+The `apply` operation will apply changes of the local configuration to the current live settings on GitHub.

 When the `apply` operation is executed, the following happens:

 - first the local configuration is [validated](validate.md)
 - the current live configuration is retrieved
 - the current changes are [planned](plan.md)
-- if approved, the changes are applied to GitHub
+- if approved, the changes are applied

 !!! note

-    In general, resources that are present on GitHub but not contained in the local configuration would be marked for deletion, however, by default otterdog will not remove any resources unless option `--delete-resources` has been specified.
+    In general, resources that are present on GitHub but not contained in the local configuration would be marked for deletion, however, by default `otterdog` will not remove any resources unless the option `--delete-resources` has been specified.

 ## Options